TravellingLight6/datastructure/README.md

 # DataStructure
-My implementation of Datasturecture stuff.
+My implementation of Datasturecture stuff(mainly in C lang).